dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/icons/other.md

 # Other Icons

-Some icons are not a part of the icon library of various reasons.
+Some icons are not a part of the icon library for various reasons.

 <FormStatusIcons />